igdabibhakti/LoRa-Project/README.md

-# LoRe Project — Dynamic Both-Send Tian Software
+# LoRe Project — Dynamic Duplex Coms TIAN Software

 This branch is the current reference implementation for the laptop-side **Tian Software** reliability layer before the real ESP32 + LoRa transport is connected.